fyne-io/developer.fyne.io/started/widgets.md

 Accordion displays a list of AccordionItems.
 Each item is represented by a button that reveals a detailed view when tapped.

 {% include widget.html name="accordion" %}

-### AppTabs

-AppTabs widget allows switching visible content from a list of TabItems.
-Each item is represented by a button at the top of the widget.

-{% include widget.html name="apptabs" %}

 ### Button